 FSH and LH are responsible for egg release and preparation.
 An excess of serum FSH can cause multiple egg release, potentially allowing multiple pregnancies if conceiving.
 An imbalance of low estrogen levels is consistent with adverse symptoms of primary ovarian insufficiency (POI).
 It is uncertain the effects that other hormone imbalances have on issues related to POI.
 Contractions are caused by FSH, and significant serum levels of FSH and LH are unsafe during pregnancy.
 Be cautious with herbs that raise androgens, FSH, LH or other hormones to abnormal levels.

-For post-menopausal women, there would be lack of menstrual cycling to hint at hormone levels, and serum levels of progesterones are typically low, which wouldn't be easily balanced by herbs.
+For post-menopausal women, there would be lack of menstrual cycling to hint at hormone levels, and serum levels of progesterones are typically low.

 Herbs that desensitize receptors and enzymes in the reproductive tract must be limited to no more than a peasized amount per day in solid form.
 Care must also be taken with herbs that upregulate receptors in the reproductive tract.